telerik/kendo-intl/docs/dates/date-formatting.md

     formatDate(new Date(2000, 0, 1), "y dd"); // 2000 01

-#### The `"E"` Specifier
+**The `"E"` specifier**

-Renders the day of the week.
-Use one through three letters for the abbreviated day name, four for the wide name, five for the narrow name and six for the short name.
+The `"E"` specifier renders the day of the week.
+Use one through three letters for the abbreviated day name, four for the wide name, five for the narrow name, and six for the short name.

-###### Example

     import { formatDate } from '@telerik/kendo-intl/dates';